genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ```
 ### Displaying a record - Set

-To display a particular record from a table, use the [`set`](#dbmon-commands) command to populate an index field with the value you are searching for.
+To display a particular record from a table or view, use the [`set`](#dbmon-commands) command to populate an index field with the value you are searching for.
 Then use the [`find`](#dbmon-commands) command along with the appropriate index name.

 The example below looks for a broker that has a `VIEW_CODE` value of “WALSH”.
 We have searched for the Key named `BROKER_BY_VIEW_CODE` and to use that key we whave set the `VIEW_CODE` to the value `WALSH`.